steve-care-software/historydb/QUERIES.md

 # Base package.
     The project should always contains packages named: applications, domain and infrastructure at its root.

-    The domain objects should be written inside the domain package.

 # File names.
     Files should always be named in snakecase.